Richard Demato — An Art Gallery Owner With Heart

 “This is an excellent time for business.
 We believe that when things are difficult for most people with their traditional methodology it is an excellent time to have a fresh approach in a business, and a unique approach will do well.
 I think most businesses — if they are on one plane too long — lose their edge, and I believe we have a different point of view in terms of what we are showing.
 We are reaching out to a lot of new artists, as well as established artists, and with a new perspective” Demato responded when asked if perhaps opening a new gallery in the current economy might seem a bit risky to most.

 Demato, a pleasant, refreshingly forthright and determined businessman, further explained “We took the space on September 1, actually I think it was for rent for about one hour, but what basically happened was that due to my involvement with The Retreat, I have been involved with Artists Against Abuse for five years, and have been President for the last two years, I have met a lot of artists, including April Gornik, Eric Fischl, Dan Rizzie and many, many others.
-They have all donated their work to the agency, and I’ve always respected them” [Demato is married to well-known artist Harriet Sawyer, and in 2003, after long careers in the fashion industry, they relocated to the East End and live in North Haven].
+They have all donated their work to the agency, and I’ve always respected them” Demato retired after a long career in the fashion industry and is married to well-known artist Andrea Kowch.

 Continuing, he elaborates, “We were in the print business for 30 years, and we are accustomed to looking at the printed or finished product with multi-colors, and able to make an informed decision, so when this space became available, and since Harriet and I had been talking about it anyhow, I figured we’ll chase it, we’ll figure it out and that is exactly what we are doing.
 This is the first time I have ever had an art gallery, but in my own point of view we were the leading print design company in the country for about 25 years, and that is a taste level that led us to what we are doing now.”